Pitbull Myths

 Even the ever-friendly beagle will slaughter a rabbit, given the chance.

-breeds towards humans.
+And yet the greyhound, coon and foxhound and beagle are among the friendliest of breeds towards humans.
 And it is the same with the pit bulldog.
 His work through the

 years has been control of other animals - never humans.
 A correct pit bull is more often